G8: History

-Food
+Focus of G8

+After the 2008 financial crisis, the G20 replaced the G8 as the world's main international economic council.
+Nevertheless, the G8 retained its relevance as a "steering group for the West", with special significance appointed to Japan.
+The 40th summit was the first time the European Union was able to host and chair a summit.

-Major focus of the G8 since 2009 has been the global supply of food.
+A major focus of the G8 since 2009 has been the global supply of food.
 At the 2009 L'Aquila summit, the G8's members promised to contribute $22 billion to the issue.
 By 2015, 93% of funds had been disbursed to projects like sustainable agriculture development and adequate emergency food aid assistance.

 At the 2012 summit, President Barack Obama asked G8 leaders to adopt the New Alliance for Food Security and Nutrition initiative to "help the rural poor produce more food and sell it in thriving local and regional markets as well as on the global market".
 Ghana became one of the first six African countries to sign up to the G8 New Alliance for Food Security and Nutrition in 2012.
 There was, however, almost no knowledge of the G8 initiative among some stakeholders, including farmers, academics and agricultural campaign groups.
-Confusion surrounding the plans was made worse, critics say, by "a dizzying array of regional and national agriculture programmes that are inaccessible to ordinary people."
+Confusion surrounding the plans was made worse, critics say, by "a dizzying array of regional and national agriculture programmes that are inaccessible to ordinary people".